dgraph-io/dgraph-docs/content/design-concepts/raft.md

 One of the ways to do this is snapshotting.
 As soon as the state machine is synced to disk, the logs can be discarded.

-Snapshots are taken by default after 10000 Raft entries.
-This number can be adjusted using the `dgraph alpha --snapshot_after` flag.
+Snapshots are taken by default after 10000 Raft entries, with a frequency of 30 minutes.
+The frequency indicates the time between two subsequent snapshots.
+These numbers can be adjusted using the `--raft` [superflag]({{< relref "deploy/cli-command-reference.md" >}})'s `snapshot-after-entries` and `snapshot-after-duration` options respectively.
+Snapshots are created only when conditions set by both of these options have been met.

 ## Clients
 Clients must locate the cluster to interact with it.
 Various approaches can be used for discovery.